 - Raising awareness and education about historically underrepresented and marginalized people;

-- Raising awareness of the firm’s diversity policy within the Firm;
+- Raising awareness of our diversity policy;

-- Continuing to enforce firm employment policies which have an impact on diversity, including anti-discrimination and anti-harassment policies, fairly and consistently;
+- Continuing to enforce employment policies which have an impact on diversity, including anti-discrimination and anti-harassment policies, fairly and consistently;

 - Conducting reviews of the work of the Diversity, Equity and Inclusion Committee by the Executive Committee, and reporting to the partners on a regular basis